-- In the report Future Skills Requirements for Software Development INPUT stresses the need for people with interpersonal communications skills who have the capacity to learn the technology quickly and who have good business perspectives.
-This is the type of candidate that should be recruited for the group that works directly with end users. - The individuals assigned to the information center function must enjoy assisting and tutoring others.
-They should be good teachers both as classroom instructors and as mentors.
-As good teachers they should be able to master new subjects (software packages) quickly. - Exhibit V-2 lists the primary skills that should be required of those in the information center.
+In the report Future Skills Requirements for Software Development INPUT stresses the need for people with interpersonal communications skills who have the capacity to learn the technology quickly and who have good business perspectives.
+These are the types of candidates that should be recruited for the group that works directly with end users. ----

+- The individuals assigned to the information center function must enjoy assisting and tutoring others.
+They should be good teachers both as classroom instructors and inento?: As good teachers they should be able to master new subjects (software packages) quickly. - Exhibit V-2 lists the primary skills that should comprise the information center.
 It would be very fortunate, but very rare, to find an individual who possesses an adequate level of all of the skills required.
-Working with users does require good interpersonal skills and a grasp of the business functions being serviced.
-These are the top requirements, followed by technical competence. - Where are IS managers finding these skills?
-The answer is, just about anywhere.
-INPUT's surveys for the information centers studies have uncovered a variety of sources for information center recruits, including: - Systems analysts. - Programmers. - Secretaries. - Administrative assistants.
+Working with the users does require good people skills and a grasp of the business functions being serviced.
+These are the top requirements followed by technical competence.

-EXHIBIT V-2
+T-2